filipecalasans/percepetron/README.tex.md

 $$b_i(t+1) = b_i(t) - \eta\frac{\partial C}{\partial b_i} :(8)$$

 These two equations tell that every interaction of the algorithm we must update the weights and biases by a fraction *$\eta$* of the partial derivative, but in the opposite direction.
 That makes $C(w,b)$ to advance towards a local minimum.
 It turns out that a function can have multiples minimums, and depending of the initial values we may be trapped on a local minimum, instead of a global one.
-There are some techniques to mitigate that, however it beyond the scope of this article.
+There are some techniques to mitigate that, however it is beyond the scope of this article.

 ## Formulating the Perceptron